 Don’t get us wrong; there is nothing wrong at all with standing up for women and against gender bias & sexism.
 What Maggie Wilderotter is trying to say here is that not everyone is going to adjust for you.
 You will encounter a lot of people, both men, and women, who will belittle you, especially as a woman.

 However, there is no point in getting angry and being bleak about it.
 You should try to make the adjustments, before anything else.
-Show them what you’ve got and prove to them that whatever misconceptions they have are wrong.
+Show them what you’ve got and proved to them that whatever misconceptions they have are wrong.

 Safra Catz (Co-President & CFO, Oracle Corporation) on transitions